pepegar/mu-workshop/README.md

 First we are going to create our protocol models on a `People.avdl` file.

-Once we have the models we can use them into out protocol service `PeopleService.avdl`.
+Once we have the models, we can use them into out protocol service `PeopleService.avdl`.

-Note that the protocol belongs to the server file but it will be shared with the client for its generation.
+Note that the protocol belongs to the `server` side but it will be shared with the `client` modules for the `RPC` client generation.

+//TODO Here we should explain better what we mean by share with the client.

 If you use `sbt "groll next"` you can see how the **protocol** should looks like.